 Studies also confirm that hanger affects relationships.
 A 2014 study found that low glucose levels relate to higher aggression in married couples.
 Another study found that 62% of people make poor decisions when they're hangry.

-It's not just in your head—hanger is absolutely real.
-Keep your blood sugar levels stable by stocking up on these healthy snacks.
+Keep your blood sugar levels stable (and relationships intact) by stocking up on these healthy snacks.

-Next up: This is best possible snack for gut health, according to a doctor.
+Next up: This is the best possible snack for gut health, according to a doctor.